gordonpn/conventions-guide/conventions.md

 The `CODEOWNERS` files is a file that resides either in the root of the repo, the `docs/` folder or the `.github/` folder.

 The main purpose of the file is specify who are the code owners of this repo.
+When a PR is opened, the correct code owners will be automatically requested review.

 ### Syntax